facebookresearch/StarSpace/README.md

     ./starspace train -trainFile input.txt -model docspace -trainMode 1 -isLabelFeatured true

-# Algorithm

-See the paper (TBD).
-OR ADD A FEW SETENCES AS WELL AS PAPER LINK

 # Full Documentation

     The following arguments are mandatory for train: